genomicsclass/book/pages/clt_in_practice.md

 Here we see a pretty good fit even for 3.
 Why is this?
 Because the population itself is relatively close to normally distributed, the averages are close to normal as well (the sum of normals is also a normal).
-In practice we actually calculate a ratio: we divide by the estimated standard deviation.
+In practice, we actually calculate a ratio: we divide by the estimated standard deviation.
 Here is where the sample size starts to matter more.